cameronmclean/hyperPatterns/hyperPatterns.md

      authorName: 'http://xmlns.com/foaf/0.1/name' } }
 ```

-?? asked on gitter (chat forum for nano via github) - had all sorts of issues editing within dialiog box so request for help came out garbled.
+?? asked on gitter (chat forum for nano via github) - had all sorts of issues editing within dialog box so request for help came out garbled.
 we'll see if anyone can make sense of what I meant... :-/